Tirito6626/easy-api-docs-ru/docs/functions/$setObjectKey.md

 # $setObjectKey
-Set a key value to the created object.
+Set a key value to the created object

 ### Parameters:
 | Name | Type | Description | Optional |